spring-attic/spring-xd-samples/batch-basic/README.md

         shell/bin>$ ./xd-shell

-You will now create a new Batch Job Stream using the *Spring XD Shell*:
+You will now create a new Batch Job Stream using the *Spring XD Shell* (and deploy it immediately):

-        xd:>job create --name myBatchJob --definition "simple_example"
+        xd:>job create --name myBatchJob --definition "simple_example" --deploy

 and launch it using the command: